Last time, you have cast on the required number of stitches on your needle with the Italian tubular method. Then what happens next?

 Purl this first stitch.

-The next stitch is a knit stitch and all the knit stitches should be slipped with yarn in back.
+The next stitch is a knit stitch and all the knit stitches should be slipped with the yarn in the position where it would be if you knitted the stitch, that is with the yarn in back.
 So move your yarn to the back of your work and slip the next stitch purlwise.

 This is the principle of the tubular rows: Purl the purl stitches and slip the knit stitches with your yarn in back of your work.
 You need to bring your yarn as for 1×1 ribbing (in front for purl stitches and in back for knit stitches) but you work one stitch out of two.